Structed/godot-playfab/docs/user/Logins/login-steam-godotsteam.md

 ## :warning: Troubleshooting

-They are many possibles errors, the most commons are:
+They are many possible errors, but the most common ones are:
 - Steam is not launched on your device
 - Steam App Id is not correct
 - Steam add-ons is not enabled in the PlayFab Title